sourcegraph/handbook/content/people-ops/index.md

 ## [Roles](roles.md)

-See job descriptions and responsibilities of roles on the People Ops team:
+See [open roles and job descriptions](roles.md) on the People Ops team.

-- TODO

 ## [Code of conduct](../communication/code_of_conduct.md)